 It is no secret that the winter months can be somewhat gloomy in New England.
 Even going for a walk outside can be treacherous with black ice lurking below seemingly every patch of snow.
 With this in mind, Rogerson House Assisted Living and Adult Day Health Program, thought of a way to bring the fun inside -- a "Senior" Prom.

-It is unfortunate that the number of services and resources is not equally rising with the number of those suffering from memory loss grows.
-Restaurants, movie theaters, plays can prove difficult spaces to navigate.
-Awareness of the dementia is growing, but not fast enough.
+It is unfortunate that the number of services and resources is not equally rising with the growing number of those suffering from memory loss.
+Restaurants, movie theaters, and plays can prove difficult spaces to navigate.
+Awareness of dementia is growing, but not fast enough.
 In an effort to bring those elements of socialization, exercise, community engagement, and music appreciation together, Rogerson House planned a “Senior” Prom.

-With dates provided by local universities and schools among them Northeastern, Ivy Street, and Harvard and a live band performance by a UMass Amherst students, the night began to come together.
+With dates provided by local universities and schools among them Northeastern, Ivy Street, and Harvard and a live band performance by UMass Amherst students, the night began to come together.
+Local businesses Fire Opal donated lovely clothing, Wild Goose Chase donated gorgeous jewelry, and Bluemercury donated makeup for an added bit of glam.
 Volunteers poured in for a night of dessert and dancing.

-Held on February 18th, the Rogerson House at 434 Jamaicaway, was transformed into a winter formal for the residents and their dates.
-The night included dancing, a photo booth, dessert replete with chocolate fountain, a red carpet, naming of a king and queen and much more.
+On February 18th, Rogerson House at 434 Jamaicaway, was transformed into a winter formal for the residents and their dates.
+The night included dancing, a photo booth, dessert replete with a chocolate fountain, a red carpet, naming of a king and queen, and much more.